celestiaorg/docs/nodes/consensus-node.md

 ### Run a Blobstream orchestrator

-Now that Blobstream will be enabled for Mocha, all validators will need to run a Blobstream orchestrator to be able to sign attestations.
+Soon, Blobstream will be enabled for Mocha, all validators will need to run a Blobstream orchestrator to be able to sign attestations.
-To run it, please
+When the time comes, to run it, please
 [refer to the documentation](https://docs.celestia.org/nodes/blobstream-orchestrator/#how-to-run).

 ### Submit your validator information